MicrosoftDocs/partner-center-pr.pt-br/partner-center/user-management-in-partner-center-for-microsoft-us-govt-cloud.md

 -  Partner Center do Microsoft Cloud for US Government

-As seguintes tarefas são gerenciadas no portal do administrador do Azure para Microsoft Cloud for US Government:
+As seguintes tarefas são gerenciadas no portal de administração do Microsoft Azure para Microsoft Cloud for US Government:

 - Gerenciamento de usuários do parceiro